 An image of possibility

-On what is his biggest inspiration, Othman proudly says that it’s his grandfather – Malaysia’s former prime minister, Tun Dato’ Seri Mahathir Mohamad.
+On what (or who) is his biggest inspiration, Othman proudly says that it’s his grandfather – Malaysia’s former prime minister, Tun Dr. Mahathir Mohamad.

 “When he introduced the mantra of ‘Malaysia Boleh’ it was at a time when people were stagnated industrially, mentally and physically.
 So, we have tried to apply that ethos to Ski Malaysia as much as possible, to present this example of what Malaysians are capable of,” he says.